gemfire/gemfire-examples/README.md

 ## VMware GemFire Version
 VMware GemFire client code must link against the _same or older_ version of VMware GemFire as the VMware GemFire server it will connect to.

-Add `-PgemfireRepositoryUrl=https://commercial-repo.pivotal.io/data3/gemfire-release-repo/gemfire -PgemfireVersion=10.0.0` to your `./gradlew` command to specify which VMware GemFire client libraries to link, otherwise the default may be too new.
+For running against older versions of GemFire you can add the version like this `-PgemfireVersion=9.15.+` to your `./gradlew` command to specify which VMware GemFire client libraries to link.

 ## Running an example
 In order to execute the examples in this project, follow these steps:
 1. Download the version of GemFire that you want to use as the server from [Tanzu Network](https://network.tanzu.vmware.com/products/pivotal-gemfire/)
-2. Unpack the GemFire TAR file and set your `GEMFIRE_HOME` to point at the directory.
-If you use bash that might look like this: `export GEMFIRE_HOME=<GemFire directory>`
+2. Unpack the GemFire TAR file and set your `GEMFIRE_HOME` to point at it. `GEMFIRE_HOME` will be the top level directory inside the extracted GemFire.
+If you extracted in /tmp/downloads, GEMFIRE_HOME=/tmp/downloads/vmware-gemfire-10.0.0
+3. Sign up for the GemFire Maven repo and follow the instructions there to set your authentication credentials for the repo in Gradle
-3. You can now run an example with the following gradle targets:
+4. You can now run an example with the following gradle targets:

 * `build` - compiles the example and runs unit tests
 * `start` - initializes the VMware GemFire cluster